rkwaysltd/k8slab-infra-citools/README.md

 Docker image with tools for building and deploying apps in k8slab cluster.

-This repository is private only because it's using privileged builder in k8slab (for bootstraping).

 # Docker Hub image

 Created image is published to public repository on hub.docker.com so it's widely available to all runners and CI pipelines.